 Zeiss Sales Volume and Employees Worldwide Trend from 1989/90 to 1994/95

-For 1995, the tradition of innovation continued with the introduction by Zeiss of the “Axiophot 2”, the world's first computer
+For 1995, the tradition of innovation continued with the introduction by Zeiss of the “Axiophot 2”, the worlds first computer controlled photomicroscope.

 Carl Zeiss dissolved their amateur telescope division located at Jena in the Fall of 1995.

 By 1996 Carl Zeiss indicated an organization of five groups: Microscopy, Medical Systems, Consumer Optics, Industrial Metrology, and Opto-electronic Systems.

 In 1996 Zeiss announced new lens systems for semiconductor production to permit future fabrication of 256 megabyte DRAM memory chips, and the “SILEX” experiment with Zeiss telescopes for the testing of optical telecommunication in space.

 A number of events and products commemorate the 150th anniversary of the Carl-Zeiss-Stiftung (Carl Zeiss, Oberkochen and Schott Glasswerke, Mainz).
 Several of these events were noted at our “Current Zeiss News” Internet Site page.
 Also, Carl Zeiss announced a limited edition binocular specially produced to commemorate the 150th anniversary.
 The binocular chosen is possibly the most successful, and popular of the Zeiss Dialyt series.
 Only 1,000 Zeiss 10 x 40 B ClassiC Gold binoculars will be made.
 Finished in the finest grade of Nappa Leather in brown, with the serialized current ZEISS logo in 18 carat gold, the eyepiece and objective rings in 18 carat gold plate, in a deluxe brown leather case with snap closure, and a personalized wood presentation box bearing the owners name for $3,395.00.